-Agricultural Research remains strong.
+Our position within the Consultative Group for International Agricultural Research remains strong.
 At its September 2009 meeting, the CGIAR Science Council gave CIFOR's Medium Term Plan a strong endorsement, highlighting in particular our efforts to mainstream gender and capacity building into our research programme.

-CIFOR can make a significant contribution to ensure that CIFOR's relationships with our host country governments also ran smoothly in 2009.
+CIFOR's relationships with our host country governments also ran smoothly in 2009.
 This was the first full year of having a full-time host country liaison officer in place in Indonesia, which has greatly benefited our relations with the Indonesian Ministry of Forestry.
 A Ministry review team gave CIFOR a satisfactory rating in a March 2009 assessment of CIFOR's benefits to the host country.
 In Cameroon, the Ministry of Forests and Fauna sent a formal letter commending CIFOR on our performance.